 -See how the Division of Marine Fisheries biologists place tags in the fish to monitor their activity!

-We are looking for exhibitors for this year’s event!
-If you are interested in being an exhibitor click here for more information!
+We are looking for vendors for this year’s event!
+If you are interested in being a vendor click here for more information!

 This event is made possible through the experience and passion of volunteers and interns on the Cape Fear River Watch Education Committee.
 If you are interested in volunteering for StriperFest 2016 Education Day please email KayLynn Plummer at email@example.com.